Open-Markets-Initiative/low-latency-reference/README.md

 ## Omi Latency Reference
-Reference documents for low latency programming

-This repository serves as a central location for information related to low latency applications
+A repository of information related to developing low latency applications

 If any information is in violation of copyright please let us know and we will remove it.